Sakshi-Talan/From-Downloads-to-Opinions-Analyzing-Google-Play-Apps-and-User-Sentiment/README.md

 ## Dataset Information
 We use two datasets:
 1. apps.csv
-Contains metadata for apps published on Google Play, including:
+Contains data for apps published on Google Play, including : App, Category, Rating (1.0 – 5.0), Reviews, Size, Installs, Type (Free or Paid), Price, Content Rating
-App – App name
-Category – App category (e.g., GAME, FAMILY, TOOLS) Rating – Average user rating (1.0 – 5.0)
-Reviews – Number of user reviews
-Size – App size
-Installs – Number of installs
-Type – Free or Paid
-Price – App price
-Content Rating – Age group (Everyone, Teen, etc.)

 2. user_reviews.csv
-Contains user review data, including:
-App – App name (to join with apps.csv) Translated_Review – Preprocessed user review text in English Sentiment – Label: Positive, Negative, or Neutral Sentiment_Polarity – Score from -1 (very negative) to +1 (very positive) Sentiment_Subjectivity – Score from 0 (objective) to 1 (subjective)
+Contains user review data, including : App, Translated_Review, Sentiment – Label (Positive, Negative, or Neutral), Sentiment_Polarity (-1 to +1), Sentiment_Subjectivity (0 to 1)

 These two datasets are merged on the App column to connect what an app is with what users say about it (reviews).